javasteve99/static-prototyping-framework/README.md

 Working with this repo
 ----------------------

-To use Sass and require Bourbon, you have to watch your .scss files from the Terminal and compile their output into the application.css file in the /stylesheets directory.
+To use Sass you have to watch your .scss files from the Terminal and compile their output into the application.css file in the /stylesheets directory.
 To do so, use the Terminal to cd into the root directory of this repo, then run this command:

-<code>sass --watch stylesheets/sass:stylesheets -r ./stylesheets/sass/bourbon/lib/bourbon.rb</code>
+<code>sass --watch stylesheets/sass:stylesheets</code>

 Start the Jekyll server by running this command in Terminal from the root directory of this repo: